CausalAILab/ListConditionalIndependencies/README.md

 python3 main.py lmp graphs/paper/fig1b.txt
 ```

-1. First argument: `gmp` or `lmp`. `gmp` lists all conditional independencies invoked by the global Markov property. 'lmp' lists all conditional independencies invoked by the ordered local Markov property.
+1. First argument: `gmp`, `lmp`, `lmpp`, or `listci`.
+- `gmp`: The global Markov property
+- `lmp`: The ordered local Markov property
+- `lmpp`: The augmented ordered local Markov property
+- `listci`: The augmented ordered local Markov property (poly-delay)

-2. Second argument: `graphs/paper/fig1b.txt`. the path to a file that contains all necessary information, such as graph, query, and constraints (i.e., `I` and `R`).
+2. Second argument: `graphs/paper/fig1b.txt`.
+The path to a file that contains all necessary information, such as nodes and edges of a graph.
 Please check the formatting for details.

 ## Formatting of the input file